-Mix the fibres with water ~ and maybe other additives ~ and clean them, removing impurities ~ until a furnish of the right consistency is obtained.
+Mix the fibres with water ~ and maybe other additives ~ such as aquapel ~ to control eventual water-permeability ~ size and tub-sizing ~ and clean the fibres, removing impurities ~ until a furnish of the right consistency is obtained.
+Only experience will defineright consistency ~ and it all depends on the planned final use.

 Using a large flat seive ~ a deckle ~ scoop-up a puddle of furnish.